f5devcentral/xchacedemoguide/README.rst

 .. figure:: assets/kubectlversion.png

-Deploying HA Postgres chart to xC vK8s
+Deploying HA PostgreSQL chart to xC vK8s
 ********************************

-As values are now setup to run in xC, deploy the chart to xC vK8s cluster using the *helm upgrade –install* command.
+As values are now setup to run in xC, deploy the chart to xC vK8s cluster using the **xc-deploy-bd** command in the Visual Studio Code CLI.

 .. figure:: assets/chartdeploy.png

 Checking deployment
 ******************

-After we deployed the HA Postgres to vK8s, we can check that pods and services are deployed successfully from distributed virtual Kubernetes dashboard.
+After we deployed the HA PostgreSQL to vK8s, we can check that pods and services are deployed successfully from distributed virtual Kubernetes dashboard.

 To do that take the following steps.
 On the Virtual K8s page, click the vK8s we created earlier to drill down into its details.